ekanite/ekanite/README.md

 - Automatic data-retention management.
 Ekanite deletes indexed log data older than a configurable time period.
 - Not a [JVM](https://java.com/en/download/) in sight.

+Search is implemented using the [bleve](http://www.blevesearch.com/) search library.

 Building
 ------------
 Tested on 64-bit Kubuntu 14.04.